hendrics/python-vscode-pytest-example/README.md

 You can organise different tests types into different subdirectories inside the `tests/` directory.
 As long as every directory has `__init__.py` file, `pytest` has no issue finding all the tests.
 In addition using `-k` option of `pytest` one can just do:
-`pytest -k unit_tests` to run only tests from the `unit_tests` directory, as it simply acts as the filter.
+`pytest -k unit_tests` to run only tests from the `unit_tests` directory, as it simply acts as a filter.

 As can be seen in [.vscode/tasks.json](./.vscode/tasks.json) it is possible to create several test tasks.
+The downside at the moment is that you have to recreate `problemMatcher` section inside each task as there's no property inheritance from the global `problemMatcher` and the local ones until [this issue is fixed](https://github.com/Microsoft/vscode/issues/24865).

 `vscode` lets you see all the task if you call command menu (osx: "⇧⌘P", win: "Ctrl+Shift+P" linux: "Ctrl+Shift+P") and type `Run Task`, select `Tasks:Run Task` you will see the list of tasks to run.
 Alternatively from the files menu  (osx: "⌘P", win: "Ctrl+P" linux: "Ctrl+P") just type `task ` (add the space ` ` at then end) and get the same list.